A Computational Approach for Assessing Haemodynamics and Cardiovascular Indices and Algorithms

 While central (carotid-femoral) foot-to-foot pulse wave velocity (PWV) is considered to be the gold standard for the estimation of aortic arterial stiffness, peripheral foot-to-foot PWV (brachial-ankle, femoral-ankle, carotid-radial) are being studied as substitutes of this central measurement.
 We present a novel methodology to assess theoretically these computed indices and the hemodynamics mechanisms relating them.
 We created a database of 3320 virtual healthy adult subjects using a validated one-dimensional model of the arterial hemodynamics, with cardiac and arterial parameters varied within physiological healthy ranges.
 For each virtual subject, foot-to-foot PWV were computed from numerical pressure waveforms at the same locations where clinical measurements are commonly taken.
 Our results confirm clinical observations: (i) carotid-femoral PWV is a good indicator of aortic stiffness, and correlates well with aortic PWV; (ii) brachial-ankle PWV over-estimates aortic PWV and is related to the stiffness and geometry of both elastic and muscular arteries; (iii) muscular PWV (carotid-radial, femoral-ankle) do not capture the stiffening of the aorta and should therefore not be used as a surrogate for aortic stiffness.
 In addition, our analysis highlights that the foot-to-foot PWV algorithm is sensitive to the presence of reflected waves in late diastole, which introduce errors in the PWV estimates.
 In this study, we have created a database of virtual healthy subjects which can be used to assess theoretically the efficiency of physiological indices based on pulse wave analysis.

-More recently, the database has been used to develop and test algorithms for
+More recently, the database has been used to produce algorithms for non-invasive estimation of